mcellteam/mcell/libmcell/documentation/generated/model.rst

      | When set to True, a list of wall pairs that collided is returned,
      | otherwise an empty list is returned.

+   * | randomize_order: bool = True
+     | When set to True (default), the ordeting of the vertex move list created by add_vertex_move
+     | calls is randomized.
+The reason to apply moves in a random order is to avoid possible biases
+     | during object collisions.

    * | return type: List[WallWallHitInfo]